 As a result of these conditions, on February 2nd Holly decided to charter a private plane to fly from Clear Lake (site of their February 2nd performance) to the tour’s next destination of Fargo, North Dakota.
 Originally Holly’s back-up musicians, Waylon Jennings and Tommy Allsup, were to fly with Holly to Fargo.
 After some changes, Richardson and Valens took their places.
 Shortly after 1:00 a.m. on February 3rd, the plane took off in snowy conditions and crashed in a nearby field.
 Weather and pilot inexperience were listed as probable cause of the accident.

-Only days before, Davenport teenagers filled the Capital Theatre in downtown Davenport to listen to the music of the Winter Dance Party.
-Davenport was the seventh stop on the tour with two shows on January 29th at the Capital.
+Only days before, Davenport teenagers filled the Capitol Theatre in downtown Davenport to listen to the music of the Winter Dance Party.
+Davenport was the seventh stop on the tour with two shows on January 29th at the Capitol.
 Hosted by local radio station KSTT and billed in newspaper advertisements as “Concert of Stars”; tickets to the 7 and 9 p.m. shows sold for $1.50 each.
 Dion and the Belmonts, the Big Bopper, Ritchie Valens, and Buddy Holly and the Crickets were the headliners.* The tour, which had started on January 23rd, had only played ballroom style venues to this point.
-Davenport’s Capital Theatre would be their first audience seated performance.
+Davenport’s Capitol Theatre would be their first audience seated performance.